First Lady Congratulates Nana B

 |

-Ghana's First Lady, Mrs Rebecca Akufo Addo over the week in Koforidua congratulated Henry Nana Boakye (Nana B) on his recent call to the bar.
+Ghana's First Lady, Mrs Rebecca Akufo Addo over the weekend in Koforidua congratulated Henry Nana Boakye (Nana B) on his recent call to the bar.

-Noted for his passionate defense of the NPP's course on various media platforms, Henry Nana Boakye, popularly known as Nana B has become a household name in Ghana's politics.
-He was recently called to the Ghanaian bar and his new status has won him plaudits from many dignified Ghanaians far and near.
+Noted for his passionate defense of the NPP course on various media platforms, Henry Nana Boakye, popularly known as Nana B has become a household name in Ghana's politics.
+He was recently called to the Ghanaian Bar and his new status has won him plaudits from many dignified Ghanaians far and near.

 |